 Maxed out LinkedIn?
 Don’t find success on Facebook with get your B2B ads.
 There is a new, or maybe old, kid on the block doing B2B marketing.
 We call them Google and they are testing out a new option to target B2B audiences on the ad platform.

-Today I want to talk about B2B marketing and where to go if you have maxed out LinkedIn and are not finding great success on Facebook.
+Lets talk about B2B marketing and where to go if you have maxed out LinkedIn and are not finding great success on Facebook.
 After more than 12 years in this industry, it’s great to finally see Google acknowledge and try to create a set of features and targeting options for B2B marketers.

 Even though I have been doing B2B marketing on Google for the better part of the last decade, it has not always been easy to promote a B2B product or service on the platform.
 There have been a few reasons for this: